Kurihara Ruins

 The Kurihara Ruins (栗原遺跡, Kurihara iseki), shown on some maps as the Shirokita Central Park Kuirhara ruins, are the site of some ruins of a dwelling found in Nerima Ward, Tokyo, Japan.
 Today, a modern (1950s) reconstruction of a pit-house stands on the site and is registered as a historic site of Nerima Ward.

 History

 The ruins were excavated when constructing the athletics and exercise area of Rikkyo University (立教大学, Rikkyō daigaku) in 1955.
 The name Kurihara was that of a small administrative unit of a village that existed in the area.
 In a survey conducted between 1955 and 1956, stone tools made of obsidian were excavated from the red soil (Kantō Plain loam), and were found to be from the Paleolithic age.
-Also, Jōmon pottery has been excavated, showing that traces of pit living from the Yayoi to the Heian periods (300 BC–1185 AD) have been found.
-The reconstructed dwelling depicts a construction from around the beginning of the 8th century, the early Nara period (AD 710 to 794).
+Jōmon pottery was recovered, and the site exhibits trace evidence of pit dwellings from the Yayoi through the Heian periods (300 BC–1185 AD).
+The replica structure depicts a pit-dwelling from around the beginning of the 8th century, the early Nara period (CE 710 to 794).
 The reconstruction was designed by Gaijiro Fujishima, then a professor at the University of Tokyo, in 1957.